pgstenberg/pac-ssh-ca/README.md

 ## How it works

-Simple SSH CA works with the concept of `delegates` - delegating the signing of certificates to a list of trusted and known public-keys (delegates), and `tickets` - which can be used as proof to get public-keys (clients) signed by the authority.
+PaC SSH CA works with the concept of `delegates` - delegating the signing of certificates to a list of trusted and known public-keys (delegates), and `tickets` - which can be used as proof to get public-keys (clients) signed by the authority.

-Requesting a new ticket can be done by simply ssh to the certificate authority (Simple SSH CA).
+Requesting a new ticket can be done by simply ssh to the certificate authority (PaC SSH CA).
 If the public-key presented by the client is not present in the list of trusted delegates a new federated login will be performed in order to identity the client as a trusted entity.

-Even though Simple SSH CA can technically be runned in both "user" and "host" mode, for security reason they should be configured and operated seperatly.
+Even though PaC SSH CA can technically be runned in both "user" and "host" mode, for security reason they should be configured and operated seperatly.

 ### Host Certificates